 International Standards For the Smart Grid, in Smart Grid Law and Policy (Seoul National Univ., Seoul, Korea, forthcoming 2014).

-Mitigation of Climate Impacts in the Electricity Sector, in Research Handbook on Climate Change Mitigation Law (Edward Elgar Publishing, forthcoming 2014).
+Mitigation of Climate Impacts in the Electricity Sector, in Research Handbook on Climate Change Mitigation Law (Edward Elgar Publishing 2015).

 Energy and Environmental Law, in Perspectives on American Law (Peking University Press, 2013).

 Energy Industries – Renewables, in China, India, and East and Southeast Asia: Assessing Sustainability, Encyclopedia of Sustainability (Berkshire Publishing, 2012).

 Sustainability Strategies For Urban Brownfields Redevelopment, in Acting as if Tomorrow Matters: Accelerating the Transition to Sustainability (John Dernbach ed., Environmental Law Inst., 2012).

 Utilities Regulation, in The Law and Politics of Sustainability, Encyclopedia of Sustainability (Berkshire Publishing, 2011).